SAP/styleguides/clean-abap/sub-sections/InterfacesVsAbstractClasses.md

 disables inheriting from other classes, preventing the sub-class from exploiting inheritance for other aspects.

+- Interfaces have no optional methods, such that adding a method requires you to adjust all implementations.

+- Interfaces provide only `PUBLIC` components, while abstract classes can provide `PROTECTED` parts as well, sharing something with the sub-class but not with the rest of the world.

 - Sub-class constructors must call `super->constructor( )`,
 even if the abstract class does not have a constructor.